Difference Between UV and AQ Coatings

 What Is Aqueous Coating?

 Aqueous coating is environmentally friendly.
 This water-based coating dries quickly when applied to printed materials.
-This clear coating creates a glossy, satin or soft-touch finish.
+This clear coating creates a glossy, or satin finish.
 Several types of aqueous finishes exist, including the following:

 - Gloss: If you want your prints to have that beautiful shine, gloss coatings are the way to go.